prisma-collective/docs/content/glossary/Capacity-Building.md

 # Capacity-Building as Enactment in Systems Change

-In the [bioregional](bioregional) systems evolution and **Web3 civic infrastructure** work Prisma is committed to, capacity-building is not just about skill acquisition.
-It ties into the concept of [enactment](enactment), where participants engage in the ongoing process of **co-creating and evolving systems**.
-This is a [practice-based](practice-based) approach where participants aren't merely learning pre-defined methods but are developing the capacity to [self-organize](self-organize), adapt, and innovate in complex, living systems.
+In the [bioregional](/glossary/bioregion) work Prisma is committing to, capacity-building is not just about skill acquisition.
+It ties into the concept of [enactment](/processes/enactment), where participants engage in the ongoing process of **co-creating and evolving systems**.
+This is a [practice-based](/glossary/Practice) approach where participants aren't merely learning pre-defined methods but are developing the capacity to self-organise, adapt, and innovate in complex, living systems.

 # Building Collective Intelligence